The Primary Function Of The Cell Membrane Is

 • Cell Signaling and Communication: The membrane contains receptors that bind to signaling molecules, triggering intracellular responses.
 This allows cells to communicate with each other and respond to changes in their environment.

-• Cell Adhesion: Membrane proteins facilitate cell-to-cell adhesion, allowing cells to form tissues and organs.
+• Cell Adhesion: Membrane proteins help with cell-to-cell adhesion, allowing cells to form tissues and organs.

 • Enzyme Activity: Certain enzymes are embedded within the cell membrane, catalyzing important biochemical reactions.